SubwayMan/langtons-ant/README.md

 - Run simulation by going to the src directory and running the main script [Langton.py].
 - Simulation can be started/paused with buttons.
 Upon pause, simulation can also be reset.
 - Loaded simulation can be changed from the menu.
 Accepts a string of length 2-12 comprising of characters ["L", "R"] (case sensitive)
 - Simulation speed can be controlled using slider on the bottom. slider is [logarithmic], ranging from 1-0.001s.
-(Likely broken since FLTK's built-in timeout method accepts *double*, limiting precision to 2 decimal places)
+(Innacurate, likely due to bottleneck from FLTK draw speeds)
 # License
 This program was constructed using a Python wrapper for the FLTK toolkit.
 Software is issued under an MIT License.